jyotishj-jk/django-ecommerce/README.txt

     python manage.py runserver
 11. To check if the server is up and running go to browser and open http://127.0.0.1:8000/ or http://localhost:8000/
     Note: Leave one terminal for the running server and open a new terminal

+II.
+Apps, URL's and templates:-

 12. Use the below command to create the pages app, python manage.py startapp pages
 13. In the file jkre -> settings.py, under 'INSTALLED_APPS=' add the below for django to recognise the 'pages' as an app.
     'pages.apps.PagesConfig', (PagesConfig from pages -> apps.py)
 14. Under the pages directory, create urls.py file
+15. In the urls.py file, import path to define path of the url from django file using the following command, from django.urls import path
+16. To bring in the views file and to specify the working of the pages when the url is being called, in urls.py import views from . import views (. refers all)
+17. In the urls file, add url pattern with an empty path (since this is the root path or the home page) We are connecting this to the 'index' method in views and set the name of this URL as 'index'.
+18. Now add 'index' member in the views.py by defining a function 'index' taking a 'request' as an argument. from django.http import HttpResponse and return return HttpResponse('<h1>Hello world</h1>') (Hello world is a sample text)
+19. Now add the URL pattern for the main page in the urls.py file in 'jkre' directory.
+    Add the path for home page (pages) as empty and include pages.urls (including urls.py) (Note: import include from django.urls)